Melanie1985/Cplusplus/README.md

 - CHALLENGES FACED - This was another piece of code that I enjoyed writing as I felt I completely understood it.
 - HOW I OVERCAME THIS CHALLENGE - Finding the names of flowers!!

+- Project No. 10 - Login File
+- BRIEF - In this home learning task you’re going to create a file, that contains a username and password.
+It then checks the username and password you supplied to log into the file.
+I had all the different steps given to me.
+- USING C++ IN VISUAL STUDIO CODE
+- SUDO CODE -
+- CHALLENGES FACED - This was another piece of code that I enjoyed writing as I felt I completely understood it.
+- HOW I OVERCAME THIS CHALLENGE - Finding the names of flowers!!